 Call for Papers

-Sexual and Reproductive Health Matters (SRHM) is now welcoming submissions for the 2024 Open Issue.
-This year, the journal will be publishing a single issue containing articles across the breadth of topics relating to sexual and reproductive health and rights (SRHR), rather than launching separate themed issues each with individual calls for papers.
+Sexual and Reproductive Health Matters (SRHM) is welcoming submissions for the 2025 Open Issue.
+The annual Open Issue is a single issue containing articles across the breadth of topics relating to sexual and reproductive health and rights (SRHR).

 • Coalition building across the ICPD agenda and political obstruction of sexual and reproductive autonomy